‘Fallout: New Vegas 2’ Rumors Leaked, Obsidian CEO Talks Another ‘Fallout 3’, And ‘Fallout 4’ Goes High-Res In 1.9 [Rumors]

 Two Fallout 3’s Are Better Than One?

 An interview with Urquhart revealed a second Fallout 3 game.
-This was during a time it was code named “Van Buren”, formerly Fallout 3, which later wound up as Balder’s Gate 3, according the following quoted directly from IGN.
+This was during a time it was code named “Van Buren,” formerly Fallout 3, which later wound up as Balder’s Gate 3, according the following quoted directly from IGN.

 “‘It was actually the second Fallout 3,’ Urquhart said of Van Buren, noting that Black Isle’s first Fallout 3 project was in the works a bit earlier, after Fallout 2 was complete and Planescape: Torment was still in development.”